naufiero/abaco/README.md

--   **Custom container environments**: When making a POST request to the actor's messages collection to execute an actor container, users can supply additional environment variables and values as query parameters. abaco will update the actor's default environment with these query parameter variables and values, with the latter overriding the former.
+-   **Custom container environments**: When making a POST request to the actor's messages collection to execute an actor container, users can supply additional environment variables and values as query parameters.
+Abaco will update the actor's default environment with these query parameter variables and values, with the latter overriding the former.
 -   **Stateless actors**: By default, actors are assumed to be statefull